maha6264/RA/README.md

-This for testing th spider please excuse if any wrong in this.
+This is for testing the spider please excuse if any wrong in this.